 Relatedness matters because its absence leads to social pain, a sense of disconnect and loneliness.
 You might be the most highly qualified person in the room, but if you are seen as cold, distant and unapproachable everyone misses out from what you could have shared and what others could have asked.

-A manager who has good listening skills and who is seen to value the opinions, perspectives and insights of others, promotes a workplace environment where others feel safe to share their ideas and concerns, and to look out for and support each other.
+A manager who has good listening skills and who is seen to value the opinions, perspectives and insights of others, promotes a work environment where others feel safe to share their ideas and concerns and to look out for and support each other.

 Introversion and shyness is not a barrier to relatedness.